 4. Advisors speed up the selling process

 Time is money and the value of time is critical, especially for business owners.
 Your business takes longer to sell if you’re bogged down with paperwork and confusion.
 Sell-side advisors help you to work out the kinks and seal a sale in less time than if you were to try and tackle the process alone.
-Plus, you’ll gain valuable understanding of the process without wasting your time researching details.
+Plus, you’ll gain a valuable understanding of the process without wasting your time researching details.
 An advisor does all the legwork for you.

 5. Advisors help eliminate uncertainty

 Selling a business is like other major life transactions.
 If you settle for a bad deal, you’ll end up wondering what would have happened if you had entertained multiple offers instead of selling to the first buyer who came along.
-Without help, your business may have been acquired at a below-market price, or under unfavorable terms, by a buyer who see it as an under-valued opportunity.
+Without help, your business may have been acquired at a below-market price, or under unfavorable terms, by a buyer who sees it as an under-valued opportunity.
 The assistance of an advisor helps ease your worries about the “what ifs.”

 6. Advisors provide a safety net